 Builder’s risk insurance covers a variety of situations, such as fire, wind, lightning, vandalism, explosions, and theft.
-Basic builder’s risk insurance policies help to protect both the building under construction, and the materials, fixtures, and equipment to be used in construction.
-Builder’s risk insurance, however, does not typically cover employee theft, bodily damage — only external events.
+Basic builder’s risk insurance policies help to protect both the building under construction and the materials, fixtures, and equipment to be used in construction.
+Builder’s risk insurance, however, does not typically cover employee theft, or bodily damage — only external events.

 Contractors General Liability

-Contractors general liability, on the other hand, covers third party property damage, advertising injury, and bodily injury – incidents that can happen during normal business operations, caused by a contractor and their employees.
+Contractors general liability, on the other hand, covers third-party property damage, advertising injury, and bodily injury – incidents that can happen during normal business operations caused by a contractor and their employees.
 It does not cover employee injury or damage to a contractor’s tools or property.
 Contractors are also legally required to carry this coverage in many states.

 What’s the Difference?

-Ultimately the key distinction between builder’s risk and general liability is that one protects the jobsite itself from damage and the other protects individual contractors.
+Ultimately the key distinction between builder’s risk and general liability is that one protects the job site itself from damage and the other protects individual contractors.
 If you are an insured wondering which coverages you need, refer to your insurance agent.
 And, if you are an insurance agent, make sure your clients get the best deals and right coverage with Distinguished.